 Now, On to You

-This is how the country became known to have one of the best healthcare systems in the world, and has become a medical tourism hotspot.
+This is how the country became known as having one of the best healthcare systems in the world, and has become a medical tourism hotspot.